werf/lockgate/README.md

 Lockgate is a locking library for go.

  - File locks on the single host are supported.
- - Kubernetes-based distributed locks will be supported soon.
+ - Kubernetes-based distributed locks are supported.

 # Installation